-- Ø Customer BPO order specifications override the Guidelines set forth in BPOSG.
-To obtain efficiency of communication between the broker/agent, the customer, and every organization in between, the Guidelines set forth in BPOSG can be assumed unless otherwise specified in the BPO order specifications. - Ø The guidelines contained herein allow for flexibility, and exceptions to the guidelines are entirely acceptable.
+Ø Customer BPO order specifications override the Guidelines outlined in BPOSG.
+To achieve maximum efficiency of communication between the broker/agent, end customer, and every organization in between, assume the Guidelines outlined in BPOSG unless otherwise specified in the BPO order specifications.

+Ø The guidelines contained herein allow for flexibility, and exceptions to the guidelines are entirely acceptable.
 Provide comments when a situation falls outside the Guidelines.

-8) Comparable Selection and Utilization
+8. Comparable Selection and Utilization

-- Ø The following comparable factors should be similar to the subject within the stated limits.
-Please note these are not restrictive limits i.e. if the comparable is outside the below limits, the comparable may still be valid, a comment is required and an adjustment may be warranted where applicable.
+Ø The following comparable factors should be similar to the subject within the stated limits.
+Please note these are not restrictive limits, i.e., if the comparable is outside the below limitations, the comparable may still be valid, a comment is required, and an adjustment may be warranted where applicable.
 Define the geographic boundaries of the neighborhood and then provide a compelling justification whenever using market data outside those boundaries.
-(Customer specifications override the Guidelines set forth in BPOSG). - Ø It is necessary to verify the physical characteristics for the subject and comparables in accordance with local building codes and conventions and disclose the information source.
-If a conflict exists between information sources, e.g. MLS vs. tax records, provide commentary explaining the conflict and provide a copy of the document (if available). - a) Location.
-The location of the comparables should be as close to the subject as possible when available for SFR properties, comparables inside the subject subdivision are preferred.
+(Customer specifications override the Guidelines outlined in BPOSG).

+Ø It is necessary to verify the physical characteristics of the subject and comparables in accordance with local building codes and conventions and disclose the information source.
+If a conflict exists between information sources, e.g., MLS vs. tax records, provide commentary explaining the conflict and provide a copy of the document (if available).

+a.
+Location

+The location of the comparables should be as close to the subject as possible when available for SFR properties; comparables inside the subject subdivision are preferred.
 For condos, comparables inside the subject complex or building are preferred.
 The following are recommendations and comments are required if beyond these limits:

+i.
+Urban

-(Customer specifications override the Guidelines set forth in BPOSG) - i) Urban: A comparable beyond 1⁄2 mile may be acceptable, but a comment is required as to why the comparable is beyond 1⁄2 mile and the method/logic on how the comparable was located. - ii) Suburban: A comparable beyond one mile may be acceptable, but a comment is required as to why the comparable is beyond one mile and the method/logic on how the comparable was located. - iii) Rural: A comparable beyond five miles may be acceptable, but a comment is required as to why the comparable is beyond five miles and the method/logic on how the comparable was located.
+A comparable beyond 1⁄2 mile may be acceptable, but a comment is required as to why the comparable is beyond 1⁄2 mile.
+Include the method/logic on how the comparable was located.

+ii.
+Suburban

+A comparable beyond 1 mile may be acceptable, but a comment is required as to why the comparable is beyond 1 mile.
+Include the method/logic on how the comparable was located.

+iii.
+Rural

+A comparable beyond 5 miles may be acceptable, but a comment is required as to why the comparable is beyond 5 miles.
+Include the method/logic on how the comparable was located.

+b.
+Property Type

+Comparables must be the same property type as the subject, e.g., do not compare a multi-family to a single-family detached.

+c.
+Zoning and Use

-- b) Property Type.
-Comparables must be the same property type as the subject e.g. do not compare a multi family to a single family detached. - c) Zoning and Use. - Comparables.
-If the zoning for any comparable is different than the subject, contact the customer for further instructions. - Property Use.
-If the subject's use is non-conforming e.g. zoned single family use but with a basement apartment or zoned for business but used as a single family, contact the customer for further instructions. - d) Size.
+- Comparables: If any comparable zoning is different from the subject, contact the customer for further instructions. - Property Use: If the subject's use is non-conforming, e.g., zoned single-family use but with a basement apartment or zoned for business but used as a single-family, contact the customer for further instructions.

+d.
+Size

 The size of the comparables should be as similar to the subject as possible.
 The following are recommendations and comments are required if beyond these limits:

-i) GLA - The Gross Living Area of the comparables should be as similar to the subject as possible.
-The following are recommendations and comments are required if beyond the following limits: